Case Western Reserve University: Athletics

 Case Western Reserve competes in 19 varsity sports—10 men's sports and 9 women's sports.
 All 19 varsity teams wear a commemorative patch on their uniforms honoring Case alumnus, M. Frank Rudy, inventor of the Nike air-sole.
 The Spartans' primary athletic rival is the Carnegie Mellon Tartans.
 DiSanto Field is home to the football, men's soccer, women's soccer, and track and field teams.

 Case Western Reserve is a founding and current member of the University Athletic Association (UAA).
 The conference participates in the National Collegiate Athletic Association's (NCAA) Division III.
 Case Institute of Technology and Western Reserve University were also founding members of the Presidents' Athletic Conference (PAC) in 1958.
-When the athletic departments of the two universities merged in 1971 they dominated the (PAC) for several years.
-The university remained a member of the PAC until 1983.
-In the fall of 1984 the university joined the North Coast Athletic Conference (NCAC), a pioneer in gender equality in sports, as a charter member.
+The university remained a member of the PAC after the merger of Case Institute of Technology and Western Reserve University and until 1983.
+In the fall of 1984, the university joined the North Coast Athletic Conference (NCAC) as a charter member.
 The 1998–99 school year marked the final season in which the Spartans were members of the NCAC.
 As the university had held joint conference membership affiliation with the UAA and the NCAC for over a decade.
 In 2014, the football team began competing as an associate member of the PAC, as only four out of the eight UAA member institutions sponsored football.
-The university offers ten men's sports and nine women's sports.

-Case Western Reserve has a long and stories cross country program.
-The team won the conference every year for twelve straight years from 1967 to 1978 led by Coach Bill Sudeck, continued to win conference titles in 1985, 1986, 1988, 1992, 1993, and 1994.
-The Case Western Reserve's women's cross country team finished the 2006 season with a UAA Championship and a bid to the NCAA Championship.
-The Lady Spartans finished 10th in the nation.
-The women's team went on to finish even higher at nationals in 2007, earning a sixth-place finish at the NCAA DIII national championship.
-Both the men's and women's Cross Country teams qualified for and competed in the NCAA DIII national championships in 2008, with the women's team coming away with two All-Americans and a 16th-place finish.
-In 2009, they had two All-Americans and finished 15th.
-In 2010, the lady Spartans finished 19th, with one all-American.
-From 2006 to 2010 the women's cross country team earned 8 individual All-American Titles, including current professional marathoner Esther Erb.